qouteall/qouteall-blog/blog/2025/Cognitive-biases.md

 - Refusing help.
 Refusing medical treatment.
 - Drinking alcohol and using drugs.
 - Choosing difficult conditions and methods.
-- Setting unrealistic high goals.

 Self-handicapping can avoid questioning the capability from self.
 However, other people usually just judge from result, and see self-handicapping as low capability.

+Setting unrealistic high goals is sometimes a form of self-handicapping.
+But not always.

 Self-handicapping is also a way of **reducing responsibility**.
 This is common in large corporations and governments: intentionally create reasons of failure to reduce responsibility.